 - Nearly all of Dissidia: Final Fantasy's stages all have "grind bars" of some sort.
 What they look like depends on what stage you're on, the can be arcs of light, walls, stone ridges, or the freaking Lifestream itself!.

 - In Scaler, Scaler can grind bare-clawed on rails.
 However, grinding plays a bit of an important role, as it is the only way for Scaler to charge up energy, which can then be used in an electric attack.

 - Kingdom Hearts 3D: Dream Drop Distance has this as a regular feature.
-The series being what it is, there's nothing forcing you to grind in the direction of gravity, and indeed must use the feature to go straight up.
+The series being what it is, there's nothing forcing you to grind in the direction of gravity, and indeed can use the feature to go straight up.

 - In John Woo's Stranglehold Detective Tequila is able to grind down rails while shooting enemies in slow motion.